-KeyBank Center, home of the Buffalo Sabres, has had several names since first opening in 1996, including Marine Midland Arena, HSBC Arena and First Niagara Center.
+KeyBank Center, home of the Buffalo Sabres, has had several names since its first opening in 1996, including Marine Midland Arena, HSBC Arena, and First Niagara Center.
 At the cost of $127 million, the arena took just under two years to build and replaced Buffalo Memorial Auditorium as the Sabres home ice.
 The venue has undergone seven rounds of renovations over the years, starting after the 1998-99 season.
 The most encompassing took place in 2011, with much of the arena being updated at that time.

 The Sabres were added to the NHL as an expansion team along with one other franchise, increasing the number of teams in the league to 14 in 1970.
 Although the team has toyed with greatness, advancing to the Stanley Cup finals twice, they have yet to bring home a championship.